elemental/Elemental/doc/source/lapack-like/functions.rst

 as long as :math:`A` does not have any pure-imaginary eigenvalues.

+.. cpp:function:: void Sign( Matrix<F>& A )
+.. cpp:function:: void Sign( DistMatrix<F>& A )
+.. cpp:function:: void Sign( Matrix<F>& A, Matrix<F>& N )
+.. cpp:function:: void Sign( DistMatrix<F>& A, DistMatrix<F>& N )

+   Compute the matrix sign through a globally-convergent Newton iteration scaled with the Frobenius norm of the iterate and its inverse.
+   Optionally return the full decomposition, :math:`A=S N`, where :math:`A` is overwritten by :math:`S`.

 .. cpp:function:: void HermitianSign( UpperOrLower uplo, Matrix<F>& A )
 .. cpp:function:: void HermitianSign( UpperOrLower uplo, DistMatrix<F>& A )
+.. cpp:function:: void HermitianSign( UpperOrLower uplo, Matrix<F>& A, Matrix<F>& N )
+.. cpp:function:: void HermitianSign( UpperOrLower uplo, DistMatrix<F>& A, DistMatrix<F>& N )

    Compute the Hermitian EVD, replace the eigenvalues with their sign, and then reform the matrix.

-.. cpp:function:: void Sign( Matrix<F>& A )
-.. cpp:function:: void Sign( DistMatrix<F>& A )

-   Compute the sign function through a globally-convergent Newton iteration scaled with the Frobenius norm of the iterate and its inverse.
+Optionally return the full decomposition, :math:`A=SN`, where :math:`A` is overwritten by :math:`S`.
+Note that this will also be a polar decomposition.

 .. cpp:type:: sign::Scaling